khurram-syed/CarDetailsCheck/README.md

    > mvn clean test -Dcucumber.options="--tags @SearchCarDetails"

+ Note: Chrome Driver for Windows has been provided at src/main/resources/drivers but please check the compatibility
+       with your chrome browser version accordingly.

-REPORTING :
+REPORTING & LOGGING :

- - TestNG HTML Reports will be generated automatically at "reports/htlm/cucumber.html" with above command execution.
+ - TestNG HTML Reports will be generated automatically at following location with above command execution.
-  Screenshots are embedded in the report but due to Soft Assertions they can't be accurately captured.
+  Screenshots gets embedded in the report but due to Soft Assertions their accuracy is not certain as it is captured in the after test hooks .

   > Report Locaiton : <root>/reports/htlm/cucumber.html

+ - Logs are recorded at following location

+   > Logs Locaiton : <root>/logs/logging.log

 TASK EXPLANATION:

-TASK 1 : To extract the Car Registrations info from "car_input.txt" and then each number will be fed into http://cartaxcheck.co.uk/
+TASK : To extract the Car Registrations info from "car_input.txt" and then each reg number will be fed into http://cartaxcheck.co.uk/
-         And check if tests get failed/passed according to matching results in output file.
+         And check if each regNo get failed/passed according to matching results in output file.

-  - "SearchCarDetails.feature" has been implemented the above scenario
+  - Feature File : "SearchCarDetails.feature" has been implemented the above scenario at following location

+    > src/test/resources/features/SearchCarDetails.feature

-  - They have been implemented through Page Object Model.
-All the Page Objects are located at --  src/main/java/com.cardetailcheck.pages
+  - POM (Page Object Model) Files : They have been implemented through Page Object Model.
+All the Page Objects are located at
+   >  src/main/java/com/cardetailcheck/pages

+  - Step Definition : Feature file implementation is located at following location along with hooks

+  >  src/test/java/com/cardetailcheck/steps

+Test Fail/Pass Status : While Running through command line you'll see number of failures clear description in "Then" step on console along with after following "AssertionError" description.

+  > java.lang.AssertionError: The following asserts failed:
+  >> BW57BOW Vehicle Not Found on Site..!! expected [true] but found [false]